tinalabs/react-tinacms-field-condition/README.md

 In your code, register the plugin:

 ```
-import { ConditionFieldPlugin, ConditionGroupFieldPlugin } from 'react-tinacms-field-condition'
+import { ConditionalFieldPlugin, ConditionalGroupFieldPlugin } from 'react-tinacms-field-condition'

 const cms = new TinaCMS();